denangelov/resume/resume.md

 ### Objective

 Looking for a software developer internship that will provide the opportunity to expand my programming knowledge and get exposed to work in the industry.
+Areas of particular interest include: Mobile App Development, REST API development, Automation, and Testing (Unit and E2E).

 ---

 ### Skills

 * **Data Structures & Algorithms**
-  Good grasp of fundamental of data structures and algorithms such as, linked lists, stacks, queues, vectors, trees, hash maps, recursion, sorting algorithms.
+  Good understanding of fundamental data structures and algorithms such as: linked lists, stacks, queues, vectors, trees, hash maps, recursion, sorting algorithms.

 * **Web Development**
-  Experience with Angular, HTML5/CSS/Javascript, making responsive, mobile-friendly websites.
+  Experience with Angular (6.x.x), HTML5/CSS/Javascript (ES6), making responsive, mobile-friendly websites.

 * **Game Development**
   Experience developing interactive, 3D games using Unity and C#.